 Icebreaker Merino Wool Tech Lite T-shirts (men’s here)

 Sometimes I live in these shirts for months at a time.
 Comfy, lightweight, amazingly stink proof, lots of color options.
 Not recommended for very humid climates.
 Light colors will get dirty fast.
+Check for sales and previous season’s colors for better prices.

 Columbia Omni-Heat Baselayer Tights (men’s here)